datenanfragen/website/content/en/verein/transparency.md

 ## 10. Names of entities whose donations make up more than 10% of the yearly budget

 We publish this information on a yearly basis in conjunction with the publishing of the yearly report.

-### 2018

-#### People

-- Anonymous membership fee: 128 €
-- Anonymous membership fee: 50 €
-- Anonymous membership fee: 42 €

-#### Organisations

-No organisations contributed to our budget in 2018.

 ### 2019